youndon/Flares/src/main/kotlin/Books/DataStructures/3_LinkedList.md

   return result
 }
 ```
 Congrats!
 You finished the implementation, so it’s time for some testing.
-Go back into **Main.kt** and add these at the end of `main()`:
+Go back into **KotlinTest.kt** and add these at the end of `main()`:
 ```kotlin
 "removing elements" example {
   val list: MutableCollection<Int> = LinkedList()